Qparrot/ScientificPaperDataBase/README.md

 -(10.07.2019): 	- Sometime the GET request in the form is working( 1 out of 12 times). why?
 		- Without the form sometimes (1 out of 8 times) I have this error message: "Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=science[journal]+AND+breast+cancer+AND+2008[pdat]&retmode=json.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing).".
 Why?

+-(26.07.2019):
+		- how to manipulate the api.
+		- how to manipulate the json file with a number as a key.
+		- how to go through the CORS?
+		- how to go api call limit ?
 ## to Dig into:
 _(link 3)_
 DEBUGGING SKILLS.